 Perry J. Sternberg has served as a member of our Board of Directors since March 2022.
-Perry Sternberg has served as the President and Chief Executive Officer of Corium, Inc., a commercial stage biopharmaceutical company leading the development and commercialization of novel central nervous system ("CNS") therapies, since 2019.
-Prior to joining Corium, he served from 2013 to 2019 as Executive Vice President and Head of U.S. Commercial for Shire Ple's ophthalmology business unit as well as six other Shire business units, which, during his tenure, in the aggregate, generated more than 88 billion in annual revenues.
+Mr. Sternberg has served as the President and Chief Executive Officer of Corium, Inc., a commercial stage biopharmaceutical company leading the development and commercialization of novel central nervous system ("CNS") therapies, since 2019.
+Prior to joining Corium, he served from 2013 to 2019 as Executive Vice President and Head of U.S. Commercial for Shire Plc's ophthalmology business unit as well as six other Shire business units, which, during his tenure, in the aggregate, generated more than \$8 billion in annual revenues.
 Mr. Sternberg also served as Chief Commercial Officer and Global Head of Shire's CNS Business.
-Mr. Sternberg previously served as Vice President and General Manager, U.S. and Canada Pharmaceuticals at Bausch + Lomb, as well as various leadership roles at Novartis Ophthalmics, Novartis Pharmaceuticals and Merck & Co., Inc. In his 25 years of experience in biotechnology and pharmaceuticals, Mr. Sternberg is also a member of the board of directors of privately held Surface Ophthalmics, Inc. Mr. Sternberg brings to the Board 25 years of experience in biotechnology and pharmaceuticals, including the development of a strategic marketing vision, implementation of tactical sales plans that drive revenue growth, and effective leadership of teams to achieve as well as exceed growth targets.
+Mr. Sternberg previously served as Vice President and General Manager, U.S. and Canada Pharmaceuticals at Bausch & Lomb, as well as various leadership roles at Novartis Ophthalmics, Novartis Pharmaceuticals and Merck & Co., Inc. In his 25 years of experience in biotechnology and pharmaceuticals, Mr. Sternberg has had direct responsibility for the launch and commercialization of more than 20 products across a wide range of therapeutic areas in diverse markets, including ophthalmic pharmaceuticals.
+Mr. Sternberg is also a member of the board of directors of privately held Surface Ophthalmics, Inc. He received a Bachelor of Science degree in Animal Bioscience from Penn State University in 1990.
+Mr. Sternberg brings to the Board 25 years of experience in biotechnology and pharmaceuticals, including the development of a strategic marketing vision, implementation of tactical sales plans that drive revenue growth, and effective leadership of teams to achieve as well as exceed growth targets.